Multituberculata: Behaviour

 Multituberculates are some of the earliest mammals to display complex social behaviours.
 One species, Filikomys, from the Late Cretaceous of North America, engaged in multi-generational group nesting and burrowing.

 Extinction

 The extinction of multituberculates has been a topic of controversy for several decades.
 After at least 88 million years of dominance over most mammalian assemblies, multituberculates reached the peak of their diversity in the early Palaeocene, before gradually declining across the final stages of the epoch and the Eocene, finally disappearing in the early Oligocene.

-Traditionally, the extinction of multituberculates has been linked to the rise of rodents (and, to a lesser degree, earlier placental competitors like hyopsodonts and Plesiadapiformes), which supposedly competitively excluded multituberculates from most mammalian faunas.
+The last multituberculate species, Ectypodus childei, went extinct near the end of the Eocene in North America.
+It is unclear why this particular species persisted for so long when all of its counterparts succumbed to replacement by rodents.